fcano-ut/module-federation-reproduction-example-2497/federated-npm/README.md

 - `app1` is the host application.
 - `app2` standalone application which exposes `Button` component.

+Both applications share the lodash dependency.

+The idea is that it should be possible to pre-load all the remotes and get the remote to initialize with the higher version of lodash available in any remote.

+Right now this demo is not working due to this issue when calling `loadShare`: `TypeError: shareInfoRes.get is not a function`

 # Running Demo

 Run `pnpm run start`.
 This will build and serve both `app1` and `app2` on ports 3001 and 3002 respectively.